xinwenfu/ESP32Ota/README.md

 # Basic OTA via WiFi on ESP32

 This project demonstrates how to use the Over The Air (OTA) update system on an ESP32 board.
-It also shows the danger of OTA without security.
-If security is not considered for the OTA, an adversary may inject a malicious firmware into a victim device through the OTA.
-For secure OTA updates through https, refer to [Get Started With Secure ESP32 OTA through HTTPS](https://github.com/PBearson/Get-Started-With-ESP32-OTA).
+It also shows the danger of OTA updates without security.
+If security is not considered for the OTA update system, an adversary may inject malicious firmware into a victim device through an OTA update.
+For secure OTA updates through https, refer to the [Get Started With Secure ESP32 OTA through HTTPS](https://github.com/PBearson/Get-Started-With-ESP32-OTA) lab.

-## Setup
+## Setup (Optional)
 1. If it is not already configured, It is necessary to configure the Ubuntu VM to use the bridged adaptor.
 This can be changed using the steps below
    * VirtualBox Manager -> Ubuntu IoT -> Settings -> Network -> Adapter 1 -> Bridged Adapter